Mobile push notifications

 1600

-You can send a silent notification to your customers, which they will not see.
-You can use this, for example, if you want to check whether any particular customer still has your app.
+You can send your customers a silent notification, which they will not see.
+This is useful, for example, if you want to check whether a particular customer still has your app.
 If the silent notification fails to be delivered multiple times, then it is likely the customer has uninstalled it.

 2016